Abishek Sankara Narayan

 My interest in water came from founding the Clean Adyar Initative, a citizen action group on river restoration in Chennai, India.
 There I understood the need for taking a holistic approach to water challenges.

 I have a background in Chemical Engineering and Environmental Policy from Anna and Oxford Universities respectively.
-More recently, I received my PhD in Envrionmental Engineering from ETH Zurich.
+I received my PhD in Envrionmental Engineering from ETH Zurich.

 I am also a visiting / guest lecturer on the topics of Water, Sanitation and Urbanization at EPF Lausanne, ETH Zurich, IHE Delft, TU Berlin, TU Munich and University of Oxford.

-I am active in two key WASH networks -
+I am active in three key WASH networks -

 Swiss Water Partnership, where I co-founded the SWP Youth network and help coordinate the youth activities.
 I was also part of the Steering Board of the Partnership.